sbarabe/ArduinoNanoProtonPack-with-DY-soundboard/README.md

 * 2 small pcb boards for wand electonics
 * 1 large pcb board forpack electronics

-This is a work in progress, I'l update this while I can.
+This is a work in progress, I'll update this while I can.